emrgnt-cmplxty/automata/docs/core/agent/agent/config.rst

 .. code:: python

-   from automata.core.agent.instances import OpenAIAutomataAgentInstance from automata.core.agent.config_enums import AgentConfigName
+   from automata.agent.instances import OpenAIAutomataAgentInstance from automata.agent.config_enums import AgentConfigName

    config_name = AgentConfigName.TEST
    description = "This is a test instance"